 Spend the day in San Diego

 If your time in Tijuana happens to be a part of an extended Mexico trip, and you haven’t even thought about travelling to the US, then you might want to reconsider that.
 San Diego is quite literally right across the border from Tijuana and is a very easy day trip from this border city: it takes just around 30 minutes to drive between the two.
 Obviously you’ll need to take your passport and check ahead to ascertain the Visa situation.

 Tijuana Mexico is only about 15 miles from Downtown San Diego, making it a breeze if you feel like getting out of Mexico for a day and seeing what a Californian city has in store for you.
 You can stroll around the Gaslamp Quarter and admire its historic buildings, go to the cultural centre that is Balboa Park, chill out on the beaches in La Jolla, and check out the USS Midway Museum.
 It’s a cool city to explore for a day.

 Take a trip along the coast to Ensenada

-Not far from Tijuana lies Ensenada.
-This port city is the third-largest in the state of Baja California and is the place to come if you’re looking for some real Mexican charm on the coast.
-This place it certainly on the up: It’s got the atmosphere of a college town, but with a culinary landscape that’s helping to grow this city as a destination for its food alone.
+Not far from Tijuana lies Ensenada, a coastal gem and the third-largest port city in the state of Baja California.
+If you’re craving a real Mexican experience with a coastal touch, stay in Ensenada.
+This place is certainly on the up: It’s got the atmosphere of a college town, but with a culinary landscape that’s helping to grow this city as a destination for its food alone.